 If this does happen, the solution is simple – just have your dog sleep somewhere else.
 That usually will get rid of any allergy symptoms.

 Is Your Dog Prone to Separation Anxiety?

 If you believe your dog has separation anxiety or is developing signs of separation anxiety, I would strongly urge you read this article on how to prevent and cure separation anxiety and not share a bed with your dog.
-To ensure that your dog is okay on its own, it may be worth installing something like a home security camera so you can monitor it’s activity even when you’re in different rooms.

 It is important for your dog to learn his independence and understand that not being with you is okay.
 Having this separate time away from your dog means you love your dog enough to do the right thing and have him sleep in a crate or separate dog bed.